rmurphey/mulberry/README.md

     `gem install bundler`

-- From the root directory of the repository, run the following command:
+- From the *root directory of the repository*, run the following command:

     `bundle install`